Interaction-Grounded Learning with Action-inclusive Feedback: Empirical Evaluations

 \subsection{Large-scale Experiments with OpenML CC-18 Datasets}

-To verify that our proposed algorithm scales to a variety of tasks, we evaluate performance on datasets from the publicly available OpenML Curated Classification Benchmarking Suite~\citep{vanschoren2015openml,casalicchio2019openml,feurer2021openml,bischl2021openml}.
-OpenML datasets are licensed under CC-BY license\footnote{\url{https://creativecommons.org/licenses/by/4.0/}} and the platform and library are licensed under the BSD (3-Clause) license\footnote{\url{https://opensource.org/licenses/BSD-3-Clause}}.
-Similar to Section~\ref{sec:exp_mnist}, at each time step, the context $x_t$ is generated uniformly at random.
-Again, the learner selects an action $a_t \in \{0,\dots,K-1\}$ as the predicted label of $x_t$ (where $K$ is the total number of actions available in the environment).
+To verify that our proposed algorithm scales to a variety of tasks, we evaluate performance on more than 200 datasets from the publicly available OpenML Curated Classification Benchmarking Suite~\citep{vanschoren2015openml,casalicchio2019openml,feurer2021openml,bischl2021openml}.
+OpenML CC-18 datasets are licensed under CC-BY license\footnote{\url{https://creativecommons.org/licenses/by/4.0/}} and the platform and library are licensed under the BSD (3-Clause) license\footnote{\url{https://opensource.org/licenses/BSD-3-Clause}}.
+At each time step, the context $x_t$ is generated uniformly at random.
+The learner selects an action $a_t \in \{0,\dots,K-1\}$ as the predicted label of $x_t$ (where $K$ is the total number of actions available in the environment).
 The binary reward $r_t$ is the correctness of the prediction label $a_t$.
 The feedback $y_t$ is a two dimensional vector $(a_t,r_t)$.
 Each dataset has a different sample size ($N$) and a different set of available actions ($K$).
 We sample datasets with 3 or more actions, and with a balanced action distribution (no action belongs to more than $50\%$ of the samples) to satisfy Assumption 4.
 We use $90\%$ of the data for training and the remaining $10\%$ for evaluation.
+Additional details of setting up the experiment are in Appendix~\ref{sec:exp_detail}.
 The results are averaged over $20$ trials and shown in Table~\ref{tab:openml_action_exclusive}.